MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 }
 ```

-The code also displays the star ten more times, each time decreasing the scaling factor by 10% and progressively changing the color from red to blue:
+The code also displays the star 10 more times, each time decreasing the scaling factor by 10% and progressively changing the color from red to blue:

 [![](scale-images/isotropicscaling-small.png "Triple screenshot of the Isotropic Scaling page")](scale-images/isotropicscaling-large.png#lightbox "Triple screenshot of the Isotropic Scaling page")